Falkenberg Alt Lonnewitz Airbase

 Altitude: 600 - 1200 m, from abeam Sonnewalde 1200 m

-287a (during flying activities at Holzdorf airfield)
+287a (during flying activities at Holzdorf Air Base)

 Falkenberg, Finsterwalde, Meissen, Muehlberg, Belgern range, Falkenberg